Margomcclintock/agentic-logistics-incident-response/README.md

 ## n8n Execution Logging Requirements

-Capture execution logs for all workflow components and consolidate them into a single log file.
+I captured execution logs for all workflow components and consolidated them into a single log file.
+(Located above)

 ### To Access n8n Execution Logs:
 1. Navigate to the Executions tab in your n8n workflow